Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Angina is a painful burning, tightness, or pressure in the chest, back, neck, throat, or jaw.
 It signals a lowered amount of blood flow to the heart, most commonly explained by a blockage in a heart artery.
 Angina is a sign that you may be having, or are about to have, a heart attack.

 A heart attack, also known as acute myocardial infarction, or AMI, is what happens when blood cannot get to part of the heart muscle.
-Part of the heart muscle then dies.
-Though many people survive, a heart attack can be deadly.
+Part of the heart muscle then begins to die.
+A heart attack can be deadly.
 It is vital to get help as soon as possible for a heart attack.

 Stable angina symptoms last for only a few minutes.
 If they last for longer than a few minutes, or go away and come back, you may be having a heart attack.
 Call 911!

 Stable angina symptoms should go away with rest or medication.
 If they don’t go away, call 911!

 If you have shortness of breath, cold sweat, nausea, or lightheadedness, call 911!